EmptyBucket/Mediator/README.md

 serviceCollection
     .AddMediator(bind =>
     {
-        // Pipe bindings are needed in order not to have an explicit dependency on infrastructure libs
+        // Pipe bindings are needed in order not to have an explicit dependency on
+        // infrastructure libs.
-        // bindings register a type to itself and all its IPubPipe and IReqPipe interfaces
+        // Bindings register a type to itself and all its IPubPipe and IReqPipe interfaces,
         // e.g. call BindRabbitMq() will bind:
         // {IPubPipe, IReqPipe, IPipe, IConnectingPubPipe, IConnectingReqPipe, IConnectingPipe} + nameof(RabbitMqPipe) => RabbitMqPipe
         // RabbitMqPipe => RabbitMqPipe